 The Maono PM421 is a fairly inexpensive professional USB microphone.
 Only being $80 USD, this microphone comes with a full kit including a windshield, boom arm, and desk mount.
 This Microphone is also only $10 more than the other Maono microphone (add link) that I reviewed a while ago.
 We will access the end of this article if this mic is the better deal.
 This microphone has a professional sound chip set along with a 16mm diaphragm mic capsule.
 The diaphragm is a component of the microphone capsule that vibrates in response to sound waves.
 For more information check out this link.
 This microphone also has a Hi-Res sampling rate up to 192KHz/24bit which is pretty good from a microphone at this price.
 The sample rate is the frequency at which analog signal are collected per second.
-This microphone has a wide range of connectivity along with a cardioid polar patter.
+This microphone has a wide range of connectivity along with a cardioid polar pattern.
 A microphone with a cardioid pickup pattern primarily picks up sound from sources located close to the mic and reduces background noise.
 For more details on cardioid pickup pattern technology check out this link here.

 In the box you get: